 Our Core Services include independent living skills, individual and systems advocacy, information and referral, and peer supports.

-ILNC provides Transition Services, Developmental Disability Programs, Independent Living Services, Medicaid Service Coordination, Benefits Advisement, Mental Health and Wellness Coaching.
+ILNC provides Transition Services, Developmental Disability Programs, Independent Living Services, Benefits Advisement, Mental Health and Wellness Coaching.
 Services are available through Office of Persons With Developmental Disabilities (OPWDD).

 This “walls free” program includes Educational Advocacy, Independent Living Skills, & Family Support.

 Your member may be eligible for our fiscal intermediary in-home personal assistant services.
 The member controls hiring, training, and evaluating their personal care provided by the assistant.
 To Take Control and use this service, your member must be eligible for personal assistant services; have a working telephone in their home; and be a self-directing person who can understand the decisions about medical needs and implement them.
 For more information on contracting or questions or concerns, please call: 716-836-0822.

 Services for the Deaf & Hard of Hearing

 This program offers individual and family support, Telecommunication Technology information, deaf support groups, education, referrals, deaf community outreach and on and off site sign language classes.

 This program assists individuals with applying for benefits such as SSI and SSD related to his or her disability or diagnosis.

 Our agency provides a variety of ways to financially support our mission.
 Individual contributions through our annual appeal letter, volunteering at events, and serving through the ILNC Council (see below).
 To get involved, please call our main number at 716-284-4131.